A simple solution to scalability problems: Event Sourcing

 For complex systems, this might not be ideal for many reasons.
 Lets use our application as example.

-2. calculate an average rating for the beer by querying checkins
+table - calculate an average rating for the beer by querying

 while your application is small, this might not be a problem, because you have X beers, sold by Y venues.
 But if your application grow, and you have 10 times X beers and 1000 times Y venues, query all this data, run calculation over checkins, etc this can become your bottleneck real soon.